-Definition: Model Package Description (MPD) - An organized set of files that contains one and only one of the five classes of NIEM IEM, as well as supporting documentation and other artifacts.
-An MPD is self-documenting and provides sufficient normative and non-normative information to allow technical personnel to understand how to use and/or implement the IEM it contains.
+An MPD is self-documenting and provides sufficient normative and non-normative information to allow technical personnel to understand how to use or implement it.
 An MPD is packaged as a ZIP [PK-ZIP] file.

-Another key NIEM concept that is used throughout this specification is data component.
+A key NIEM concept used throughout this specification is data component.